Mfficiency/Mfficiency/README.md

 - Efficiency
 - Automation
 - Scalability
-- and last but not least Open source
+- and last but not least, Open source

 ### Projects